dominance-analysis/dominance-analysis/README.md

 <img src='images/breast_cancer_data_dominance_stats.JPG'>

 ### Authors & License
-This package is released under MIT .
-Simple-Salesforce was originally written by Nick Catalano but most newer features and bugfixes come from community contributors.
+This package is released under a MIT License.
+Dominance Analysis Python package has been developed by <a href="https://github.com/quintshekhar"> Shashank Shekhar</a>, <a href="https://github.com/quintshekhar"> .
 Pull requests submitted to the GitHub Repo are highly encouraged!

 Authentication mechanisms were adapted from Dave Wingate's RestForce and licensed under a MIT license